TV Tropes is 149% Funded

 - Token Good Teammate: Like Starrk, she's one of the most morally-centered Arrancar and only fights under Aizen due to what he's done for her and her Fraccion.
 It's likely because of this that she was one of the few Espada that survived the Winter War, as Orihime chose to heal her regardless of her status as an Espada.

 - Torso with a View: Unlike most of the other Arrancars, this one is subverted.
-It's where her womb is supposed to be, but it's either entirely internal or not visible for some other reason.
+It's where her womb is supposed to be, but it's either entirely internal or not visible under her clothes.

 - Tranquil Fury: Doesn't show any more emotion than she did before, but becomes much more dangerous and goes to town on Hitsugaya after her Fraccion are defeated.